MaDHouSe79/baseevent/README.md

 # [cfx-default]/system/baseevent/vehiclechecker.lua

 This is de default baseevent for fivem that give you F8 spawn warnings, here is a code that wil fix that.
-Why this works is it checks if the netid is valid, if nog you get nil and not a F8 warning hell..
+Why this works is it checks if the netid is valid, if not you get nil and not a F8 warning hell..

 ```lua
 local isInVehicle = false